-In 1564, the condom was described as a method for the prevention of sexually transmitted disease and cloth condoms or those made from animal intestines were used for this purpose until the discovery of vulcanization of rubber and the development of latex condoms.
-By the 18th century the contraceptive usefulness of the condom was being recognized and it is estimated that in the 1980's up to 8% of never-married women used the condom.
-In 1986, the United States' authorities called for condom use for the prevention of human immunodeficiency virus transmission and condom sales rose sharply - between 20 and 50% annually.
+In 1564, the condom was described as a method for the prevention of sexually transmitted disease and cloth condoms or those made from animal intestines were used for this purpose until the discovery of vulcanization of rubber and the development of latex condoms in the 19th century.
+By the 18th century, the contraceptive usefulness of the condom was being recognized and it is estimated that in the 1980’s up to 8% of married women used the condom.
+In 1986, the United States’ authorities called for condom use for the prevention of human immunodeficiency virus transmission and condom sales rose sharply—between 20 and 50% annually.
 In developing countries, the use of condoms for contraception varies from country to country.
-In Hong Kong in 1988, up to 26% of married couples used condoms but only 1-9% in Central and South America and 1-7% in Asia and the Pacific.
+In Hong Kong in 1988, up to 26% of married couples used condoms but only 1-9% in Central and South America and 1-7% in Asia and the Pacific countries.

 The diaphragm and cervical caps form a physical barrier to the passage of sperm by being placed over the cervix thus occluding the cervical canal.
 These methods alone are not reliable and are usually used in conjunction with a spermicide.
 The latex rubber diaphragm was invented in 1882 under the name of Mensinga and has undergone only minor changes since.
 The differences between diaphragms are in the type of metal spring in the perimeter of the device and the number of different sizes that are available.
 The use of diaphragms in developing countries is not popular because of the high failure rate, the lack of privacy for insertion and removal of the device, the need for the device to be fitted at the first visit, lack of clean water for washing the device, and the need for spermicides to be used with the device.
 Probably less than 5% of contraceptive users in developing countries choose the diaphragm or cervical caps.

 The cervical cap, which is designed to fit closely over the cervix, is being actively promoted as an alternative method of contraception.
-However, the device has many of the disadvantages of the diaphragm and, in addition, it requires more accurate placement in the vagina and thus requires more genital manipulation and a greater knowledge of anatomy.
+However, the device has many of the disadvantages of the diaphragm and, in addition, it requires more accurate placement over the cervix and thus more genital manipulation and a greater understanding of the subject’s own anatomy.

 A very large range of substances have been used over the centuries as a vaginal method of contraception.
 Though the modern spermicides are not strictly barrier methods, they are usually used together with diaphragms and cervical caps.
-Few married couples of reproductive age rely only upon spermicides for contraception in developing countries.
+In developing countries, few married couples of reproductive age rely only upon spermicides for contraception.
 Modern-day spermicides come as foaming tablets, pessaries, creams, films, impregnated sponges, and spray foams.
 Studies from the USA and the United Kingdom have shown unacceptably high pregnancy rates amongst women using spermicides as a contraceptive.
 These rates of approximately 14% failure are comparable to poor use of the diaphragm and are only slightly better than rhythm as a contraceptive.

-The contraceptive efficacy of barrier methods that was found in two large retrospective surveys published in the USA in 1986 and 1989 are shown in Table 1.
+There are very few large conventional prospective studies on the contraceptive efficacy of barrier methods published but the contraceptive efficacy of barrier methods that was found in two large retrospective surveys published in the USA in 1986 and 1989 are shown in Table 1.
+The pregnancy rates of non-barrier methods that were recorded in the studies are also shown.
 Of the three main methods, spermicide use alone had the highest failure rates.

 The published pregnancy rates for the male condom are summarized in Table 2.
 It can be seen in highly selected and motivated couples that the male condom has low and probably acceptable pregnancy rates of less than 5%.